vheikkiniemi/animated-waddle/Booking system/Phase 3/README.md

 > [!NOTE]
 > As a reminder

 **You are a novice penetration tester at a company.
-Your company has commissioned the following software:**
+Your company should implement the following application (specs):**

-✅ The system is accessed via a web browser.
+1. The system is accessed via a web browser.
-✅ Users can register and, after registration, log in to the system.
+2. Users can register and, after registration, log in to the system.
-✅ A registered and logged-in user acts as either a resource reserver or an administrator.
+3. A registered and logged-in user acts as either a resource reserver or an administrator.
-✅ The administrator can add, remove, and modify resources and reservations.
+4. The administrator can add, remove, and modify resources and reservations.
-✅ The administrator can delete the reserver.
+5. The administrator can delete the reserver.
-✅ A reserver can book a resource if they are over 15 years old.
+6. A reserver can book a resource if they are over 15 years old.
-✅ Resources can be booked on an hourly basis.
+7. Resources can be booked on an hourly basis.
-✅ The booking system displays booked resources without requiring login, but does not show the reserver's identity
+8. The booking system displays booked resources without requiring login, but does not show the reserver's identity
-✅ The client, your company, requires that the system complies with GDPR regulations.
+9. The client, your company, requires that the system complies with GDPR regulations.
-✅ The system provider has stated that the software is developed following the Privacy by Design (PbD) principle.
+10. The system provider has stated that the software is developed following the Privacy by Design (PbD) principle.

 **In the previous phase, the theme was authentication.
 In this phase, we focus on authorization, which is what typically happens after authentication.**